 Education was challenged to provide relevant education for its children preparing them for life suitable for 21st century and beyond.
 Major education reform was planned and school curriculum such as English, Dzongkha, Mathematics and Sciences were reformed.

-- MSC also provides basic foundation of understanding media messages creation and technology in the media industry which links to the Media Studies courses offered in the university degree at Sherubtse and elsewhere.
+- MS also provides basic foundation of understanding media messages creation and technology in the media industry which links to the Media Studies courses offered in the university degree at Sherubtse and elsewhere.

-- MSC is another option for students to study and make themselves productive contributing to the Bhutanese media industry development.
+- MS is another option for students to study and make themselves productive contributing to the Bhutanese media industry development.